Case Flash

 The Right to Object and the Cost of Delay

-Under Section 51 of the Tax Procedures Act, 2015 (TPA), a taxpayer who disagrees with an assessment or decision by the Commissioner has the right to object.
-This is a critical safeguard meant to ensure fairness and accountability in tax administration.
+Under Section 51 of the Tax Procedures Act, 2015, a taxpayer who disagrees with a tax assessment has the right to object.
+This safeguard ensures fairness and accountability in tax administration.

-Once lodged, Section 51(11) of the TPA requires the Commissioner to make and communicate an Objection Decision within 60 days of receiving the objection.
-Failure to do so has a statutory consequence; the objection is deemed allowed by operation of law.
+Once lodged, the Commissioner must issue an Objection Decision within 60 days.
+Failure to do so results in the objection being deemed allowed by operation of law.

 What Happened?